lagartija-24/syslib/mySQL-notes.md

 PW Hints
 - Not bojangles
 - Not 1024

 **Remember when entering password, there is no output.
-DO NOT FRWAK OUT WHEN NOTHING SHOWS UP.**
+DO NOT FREAK OUT WHEN NOTHING SHOWS UP.**

 # Importance of Semicolon